 Scaly, itchy and patchy skin?
-You may be experiencing dryness.
-Don’t worry, here’s all you need to know about dry skin, its causes and how you can treat it!Highlights
+You may be experiencing dryness!
+Don’t worry, here’s all you need to know about dry skin, its causes and how you can treat it.

-The flaky texture of the skin characterizes dry skin.
+Flaky texture characterizes dry skin.
 If your skin feels scaly, rough and itchy, it may be experiencing dry skin.

 Humidity keeps your skin moist throughout the day.
-Low moisture in winters and cold climates may dry up your skin.
+However, low moisture in winters and cold climates may dry up your skin.

 Soaps are emulsifiers.
-Scrubbing your skin with soap too hard may remove essential oils from your skin.
-Over washing your skin can soak up necessary oils as well.
+Scrubbing your skin too hard with soap may strip your skin of essential oils.
+Over-washing your skin can soak up necessary oils as well.

 Oral and topical medication for acne may result in dry skin.